jerimeyjeremy/jerimeyjeremy/README.md

 ## Education

 **University of Texas at San Antonio**
-,M.S.
+ M.S.
 Data Analytics

 **Texas A&M University-San Antonio**
-,B.A.A.S.
+ B.A.A.S.
 Information Technology

 **San Antonio College**
-,A.S.
+ A.S.
 Computer Programming